open-pay/slate/source/index_EN.md

 ```

-Deletes a card of the customer or business.
+Deletes a card of the customer or Merchant.
 After deleting it won’t be possible to make movements with that card, however, all records of the transactions you have made will be kept and will be available on the dashboard.

 To remove it is only necessary to provide the card identifier.